 SEC.
-145. PAYMENT OF CORPORATION INCOME TAX AT SOURCE.
+144. PAYMENT OF CORPORATION INCOME TAX AT SOURCE.

-In the case of foreign corporations subject to taxation under this title not engaged in trade or business within the United States and not having any office or place of business therein, there shall be deducted and withheld at the source in the same manner and upon the same items of income as is provided in section 144 a tax equal to $13\frac{1}{2}$ per centum thereof in respect of all payments of income made before the enactment of this Act, and equal to 12 per centum thereof in respect of all payments of after the enactment of this Act, and equal to 12 per centum thereof in the same conditions as provided in the same manner and subject to the same conditions as provided in that section: Provided, That in the case of interest described in subsection (a) of that section (relating to tax-free covenant bonds) the deduction and withholding shall be at the rate specified in such subsection.
+In the case of foreign corporations subject to taxation under this title not engaged in trade or business within the United States and not having any office or place of business therein, there shall be deducted and withheld at the source in the same manner and upon the same items of income as is provided in section 143 a tax equal to 12 per centum thereof in respect of all payments of income made before the enactment of this Act, and equal to 133/4 per centum thereof in respect of all payments of this Act, and such tax shall be returned and paid in the same manner and subject to the same conditions as provided in subsection (a) of that section (relating to tax-free covenant bonds) the deduction and withholding shall be at the rate specified in subsection.

 SEC.
-146. PENALTIES.
+145. PENALTIES.